auth0/docs/articles/mfa/guides/mfa-api/recovery-code.md

 Auth0 automatically generates recovery codes when users enroll with MFA.
 These codes can be used when users lost access to the device or account they used to enroll MFA.

-This guide explains how to enable users to authenticate using a recovery code.
+This guide explains how to enable users to authenticate using a recovery code using the MFA API.

 ## 1. Prompt the user for the recovery code